Jai Malhar

-Jai Malhar is Marathi mythological TV series being aired on Indian TV channel Zee Marathi.
-It is based on the legend of the Hindu god Khandoba, an avatar of Lord Shiva.
-The serial was re-ran in April 2020 due to the COVID-19 pandemic.
+Jai Malhar is an Indian Marathi language mythological TV series which aired on Zee Marathi.
+It is based on the legend of the Hindu god Khandoba, an avatar (incarnation) of Shiva.
+It premiered from 18 May 2014 by replacing Tu Tithe Me.
+It starred Devdatta Nage, Surabhi Hande and Isha Keskar in lead roles.

 Plot

 This series is based on Lord Martanda Bhairava aka Khandoba, a reincarnation of Lord Shiva.
 The show is about Khandoba's courage, magnanimity and prowess.
 He is also fondly known as Malhar and worshiped across Maharashtra & beyond as the family deity of many.
 His devotees express their devotion by chanting aloud "Yelkot Yelkot Jai Malhar".
 The foremost centre of Khandoba worship is Jejuri in Maharashtra & is thronged by lakhs every year who visit to worship the Lord.
 Khandoba has been portrayed as a God of love, a Superpower and the symbol of excellence.
 He is portrayed as a super hero for the young generation.